dewikinasih/Data-Visualization/README.md

 https://public.tableau.com/views/MillennialsvsBabyBoomersEmployment/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link

 # Monkeypox Cases Report
-I got the dataset from kaggle .
+I got the dataset from [Kaggle](https://www.kaggle.com/datasets/deepcontractor/monkeypox-dataset-daily-updated).
 The information within the dataset is about daily updated cases of monkeypox across the world (Until 26 August 2022)
 - The dataset has more than 50.000 rows and 36 column, but found that this dataset still have some missing values and unuseful variable (especially for visualization purposes).
 Therefore, i solve those problem with Rstudio ()
 - The important information of the dataset includes in the dashboard such as the growth of confirmed case, the infected country, etc